pmahnke/mahnke-cocktails/recipe/suffering_bastard.md

 - Glassware:
   - High Ball
   - On the rocks
-- Garnish: Mint sprig and orange slice
+- Garnish: Mint sprig, orange wheel, and a straw
 - Special Prep: Pour the ginger beer into the glass while pouring the cocktail.